· By Laroot World INC

 Princess of Addis Ababa

-Preparation: Enjoy the salad straight from the refrigerator.
-Please season with your preferred amount of the vinaigrette and farmer’s cheese.
+Season with your preferred amount of the vinaigrette and farmer’s cheese.

 The ancient cuisine of Ethiopia deserves more recognition in the Western world for its health benefits and flavor profiles.
 The notable ingredient here is teff, a native Ethiopian super grain which rivals quinoa in its protein, calcium, and iron content.
 Served alongside traditional ingredients like kale, squash, and farmer's cheese, we call this dish the Princess of Addis Ababa for its regal nutritional value.